benwiggy/PDFsuite/Notes.md

 # PDFSuite Notes #

 ## Python on the Mac ##
 Apple has announced that Catalina will be the last version of MacOS to ship with python 2.7.
 Furthermore, python 2 will be 'end-of-lifed' in 2020.
-This means that in MacOS 10.16 (to be released in September 2020), the user will have to install python and PyObjC before the scripts will work.
-I plan to update the scripts to use python 3 and the latest version of PyObjC, rather than the versions that have shipped with MacOS before that date.
+This means that in MacOS 10.16 (to be released in September 2020), the user will have to install python3 and PyObjC to use the scripts.
+I plan to update the scripts to use python 3 and the latest version of PyObjC before then, rather than the versions that have shipped with MacOS before that date.
 The alternative might be to rewrite using Swift (Hmmm) or AppleScript-ObjC (Eurghhh), in order to maintain the ease-of-use without dependencies.
 However, I enjoy writing with python, so will certainly continue using them myself!

+Anyone wishing to use these scripts on python3: most should work if you remove all the utf-8 encode-decode functions, and make sure that print has brackets round everything.

 ## Future plans ##
 Future plans for these scripts, which are also an indication of their current limitations, include (in no particular order):